Paris Lee

-Paris Lee (born April 20, 1995) is an American-born naturalized Cameroonian professional basketball player for UNICS Kazan of the Russian VTB United League.
-He played college basketball for Illinois State University.
+Paris Lee (born April 20, 1995) is an American-born naturalized Cameroonian professional basketball player for Ironi Ness Ziona of the Israeli Basketball Premier League.
+He played college basketball for the Illinois State Redbirds.
 A point guard, Lee was named the Missouri Valley Conference Player of the Year as a senior in the 2016–17 season.

 Lee started his professional career with Antwerp Giants in Belgium in 2017.
 Lee had a successful season in 2018–19 as he reached the Basketball Champions League Final Four with Antwerp.
 Individually, he was named to the All-Champions League Second Team and was named the Pro Basketball League MVP.

 High school career

 Lee attended Proviso East High School in Maywood, Illinois, where he played for former National Basketball Association (NBA) player Donnie Boyce.

 College career

 Lee earned a reputation as one of the top defensive players in the Missouri Valley Conference (MVC), earning All-Defensive team honors for three consecutive seasons.
 In his senior season, Lee led the Redbirds to a shared MVC title in a year dedicated to former associate head coach Torrey Ward, who had died unexpectedly in a plane crash on April 7, 2015.
 Lee averaged 13 points, 5 assists and 1.9 steals per game and at the conclusion of the season was named both the MVC Player of the Year and Defensive Player of the Year, the third player in league history to win both honors.